daserzw/oidc-edu-wg/charter.md

 ## 3. Scope

-* Develop a layered set of profiles for OAuth2 and OpenID Connect with specific requirements for security, trust and interoperability in the R&E sector.
+* Develop a profile for OpenID Connect with specific requirements for security, trust and interoperability in the R&E sector.
 * Develop a profile for the use of a specific set of claims related to the R&E sector.
 * Develop a profile for extending OpenID Connect entity's metadata to